 Italian civil records via Antenati.
 Polish and Kashubian church records from Gdańsk Pomerania.
 NARA military files.
 Ship manifests.
 Chicago parish records.
 U.S. census archives.
 Not a database search — genuine primary-source archival work.

-Every Heirloom Heritage volume is written as a book.
+Every commissioned volume is written as a book.
 Your ancestors are characters.
 The world they came from is rendered in historical context.
 The voice is warm, specific, and built to last — not a database printout and not a template-generated summary.

 Greater Chicago is home to approximately 573,000 Italian-Americans — the third-largest concentration in the United States — and 930,000 Polish-Americans, one of the largest Polish communities outside Warsaw.
 Chicago's Irish-American community adds another 200,000–250,000.